DallasBille/dallas-portfolio/README.md

 ## To Do's

 1. Implementing improved styling for my projects page (likely do cards).
-2. Create Modal Style Nav for Contact Info.
+2. Add content and blog style section for adventures section